MichaelusNL/MERN_eCommerce/README.md

 - Will have a mailing service for customers that opted for this with their e-mail.
 Within the admin board or upon addition of new products this will trigger.
 - Admin board will be used for addition of products, to change stock and to delete items.
 - Shopping cart will work as well for non-logged in users, until they want to check-out.

+Hosting:

+- Heroku, payment for domain name will be charged to client.

+Storage DB:

+-Mongo Atlas, free multi-cluster